Application Materials

 The Informatics program has two admissions cycles per year, spring and autumn.

-- The application to start the program in Winter 2024 will open on Sept.
-8, 2023, with a deadline of Oct.
-6, 2023.
+- The application to start the program for Winter 2025 is now open with a Sept.
+27, 2024, deadline at 5 p.m.
+Pacific Time.

 - Transfer students should also complete a UW transfer application for the quarter they wish to enter the program.

-Schools and Transcripts
+Schools and transcripts

 Applicants are required to provide information about all schools where they have earned academic credit and are required to provide an unofficial transcript for each.
 Please include all schools even if the courses appear on your UW transcript.
+If you have taken any UW Seattle courses, you also need to list and attach an unofficial transcript for the UW.

-Prerequisite Courses
+Prerequisite courses

 Applicants will provide information about the prerequisite courses they took.
 They will be asked at which school they took the course, what term it was taken, and the course number.
 If they have taken more than one course that meets any prerequisite course requirement, it is recommended that they enter the course that has the highest grade.

-Application Essay
+Application essay

-In addition to providing information about prerequisite grades and academic history, applicants must submit an application essay of less than 700 words that responds to the following prompts.
+In addition to providing information about prerequisite grades and academic history, applicants must submit an application essay composed of three sections.
+The essay is evaluated based on the 3 prompts below as well as the overall writing; all prompts are weighted equally.

 Writing and Formatting Requirements: